Here is some good content (and stark facts) from WHO on Injury prevention.

 At Children for Health we believe that children themselves can do a lot to help protect themselves and each other from injury and accidents.
 It’s important that educators and parents spend time highlighting dangers and involve older children in raising awareness and passing on messages about how to keep themselves and others safe.

-Children for Health has developed ten messages on this topic that you can find at the bottom of this post and we are actively fund-raising to co-create a story book for older children focussed on this issue with children who would benefit.
+Children for Health has developed ten messages on this topic that you can find at the bottom of this post and we are actively fundraising to co-create a storybook for older children focused on this issue with children who would benefit.

 Facts about child injuries

 - Approximately 830,000 children aged less than 18 years die every year as a result of an unintentional injury.

 - Unintentional injuries are the leading cause of death for children aged more than 9 years.

 - Road traffic injuries and drowning account for nearly half of all unintentional child injuries.